Every Place in Kansas

 Americus Lyon Current Town 1857-Present Located north of Emporia, it was named for the “celebrated explorer Americus Vespucci.
 It was on the Missouri, Kansas & Texas Railway.

-Amiot/Mineral Point Anderson Lost Town 1887-1951 This settlement was first called Mineral Point on account of a mound supposed to contain minerals.
+Amiot/Mineral Point Anderson Lost Town 1887-1951 This settlement was first called Mineral Point because it was a mound supposed to contain minerals.
+It was formed in about 1856 and was located in the extreme western part of Anderson County, about 16 miles northwest of Garnett.
+There are no remains of the town today.

 Amy Elk Lost Town 1884-1885 The post office moved to Busby after it closed.
 An old cemetery remains.